top of page

 “Unlike traditional nature poetry, eco-poetry is unreservedly focused on depicting our intricate connection with the natural world while confronting the challenges that endanger it.” - anon.

-And while traditional nature poetry writing tends to separate the human from the natural and animal world, so that human operates more as an observer to the beauty, the intricacies and viscerality of nature in symbiosis with itself, eco-poetry forces us to recognise that we are a part of this planet's ecology.
-We have a role to play, and there is much to learn about what that role looks.
+And while traditional nature poetry writing tends to separate the human from the natural and animal world, positioning the human as operating more as an observer to the beauty, the intricacies and viscerality of nature in symbiosis with itself, eco-poetry forces us to recognise that we are a part of this planet's ecology.
+We are part of the organic matter of its fabric.
+However, in our Anthopocenic position, we have a role to play, and there is much to learn about what that role looks.

 “Whilst precise definitions vary, ecopoetry is generally recognized by its focus on humanity’s interrelationship with the natural world in such a way that implies responsibility, engagement and a striving for ecological integrity.” – dVerse Blog 2016.